 - Acceptance Rate

-The University of Oxford is very competitive, and you’ll need to have a plan to make sure your application is complete and memorable so that you stand out from the pack.
+The University of Oxford is very competitive.
+You’ll need to have a plan to make your application complete and memorable so that you stand out from the pack.

 Let’s walk through key elements of the application process from start to finish.